How to Tell If Watermelon Is Bad

 Watermelon is an excellent choice for a healthy summertime treat.
-It’s a nutrient-dense fruit, low-calorie food.
-A one-cup serving of raw, diced watermelon contains 46 calories and about 0.9 grams of protein.
+It’s a nutrient-dense fruit, low-calorie, and hydrating.
+A one-cup serving of raw, diced watermelon contains just 46 calories and about 0.9 grams of protein.

 watermelon cut in half